jimpo/simple-pi-os/README.md

 # Simple Pi OS

-This is a partial bare metal operating system for a Rasberry Pi A+, written for CS 140e.
+This is a partial operating system for a bare metal Rasberry Pi A+, written for [Stanford CS 140e](http://web.stanford.edu/class/cs140e/).

 ## Features

+### Bootloader

-The operating system kernel is loaded into the Pi's memory from the bootloader over the UART.
+The operating system kernel is loaded into the Pi's memory from the bootloader over the UART interface on each reboot.
 The kernel implements virtual memory, listing directories and reading files on the SD card, and execution of programs read from disk.

 ### Memory layout